Euan Ashley: Genomics

 In 2022 Ashley and his research team developed ultra-rapid nanopore genome sequencing for critically ill patients.
 Published in the New England Journal of Medicine and Nature Biotechnology, the team showed that a genetic diagnosis from whole genome sequencing was possible in as little as 7 hours and 18 minutes.
-This achievement was recognized by the National Institute for Standards and Technology as well as by Guinness World Records who awarded the team a new record for “fastest DNA sequencing technique.”
+This achievement was recognized by the National Institute for Standards and Technology as well as by Guinness World Records who awarded the team a new record for "fastest DNA sequencing technique."
 Ashley appeared on NBC Evening News to discuss the findings.

-Cardiovascular science
+Artificial intelligence

-Ashley’s group has also contributed to the foundational science underlying the development of heart transplant donation after cardiac death (DCD) much of that work performed in the same building at Stanford in which heart transplantation was first developed by Norman Shumway.
+Ashley has described working on neural networks at Stanford in the 1990s while a visiting student.
+His group has more recently contributed to early biomedical applications of deep learning and other newer network architectures to biomedical science and medicine.

-Awards and Honors
+Awards and honors

 Ashley is a recipient of the National Innovation Award from the American Heart Association (AHA) as well as the National Institutes of Health (NIH) Director's New Innovator Award.
 In 2017, he was recognized by the Obama White House for contributions to personalized and precision medicine.
 In 2019, he was awarded the American Heart Association Medal of Honor for Genomics and Precision Medicine.
 In 2021, he became the first holder of the Roger and Joelle Burnell Chair in Genomics and Precision Health at Stanford University.
+In April 2023, he was awarded the Guggenheim Fellowship, a prestigious honor recognizing mid-career scholars, artists, and scientists who have demonstrated a previous capacity for outstanding work and continue to show exceptional promise.
+In 2025, Ashley was inducted into the National Academy of Medicine.